hchiam/please/README.md

 ## A) In Your Browser (Mini Version):

 No speech recognition software?
 No Python?
-Just type code in your browser: https://trinket.io/python3/41bbf92052 (go to the text.txt tab to write code in Please).
+Just type code in your browser: https://trinket.io/python3/5cdaee1b04 (go to the text.txt tab to write code in Please).

-(Currently runs an old version of release [v0.1.0](https://github.com/hchiam/please/releases).)

 ## B) On Your Computer (Full Version):